tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_to_excel.md

 ### Importing Databases

-There is no required field when importing Databases.
+There are no required fields when importing Databases.

 Default fields:
 - Name (*)